punicawaikiki/EDF-Blinky-Test/README.md

 ## Portability

-The whole EDF Scheduler consists if two files and can easily be ported to other projects and boards.
+The whole EDF Scheduler consists of two files and can easily be ported to other projects and boards.
 :warning: **The minimum Stack size for FreeRTOS task must be adjusted at least to 200 words.**

 ## Contribution